 If a child has an attendance level of 90% they will have missed one day a fortnight in school.
 Over a school year this will represent four weeks of absence.
 If this level of absence were maintained for a five year period it would mean half a school year would have been missed.

-If St Catherine’s School & Kindergarten school is concerned about a child's attendance they will talk to the parents and write to them to explain their concerns.
+If St Catherine’s School & Pre-School is concerned about a child's attendance they will talk to the parents and write to them to explain their concerns.
 The school will then monitor the child's attendance expecting to see an improvement.
-The Dorset County Council (DCC) School Attendance Service will be made aware of the school's concerns.
 If no improvement is made, the family will be invited to attend an Attendance Meeting.

-Here at St Catherine’s School & Kindergarten we are determined to ensure that all our students have the opportunity to achieve success and have an excellent record of attendance.
+Here at St Catherine’s School & Pre-School we are determined to ensure that all our students have the opportunity to achieve success and have an excellent record of attendance.
 Where there is cause for concern you will be contacted and attendance closely monitored.
 If attendance does not improve sufficiently, usually at least (96%), you will be invited to an Attendance Meeting.
-This meeting is an opportunity for the school, family and a representative from DCC’s School Attendance Service to meet together to discuss why your child has such a high absence rate and seek solutions to any problems.
+This meeting is an opportunity for the school and family to meet together to discuss why your child has such a high absence rate and seek solutions to any problems.

 The Meeting can recommend several outcomes, which can include; a further period of close monitoring with specified targets for attendance; issuing a £60 Penalty Notice, a Parenting Order or seeking prosecution which could result in a fine of up to £2,500.